[Updated October 2023]

 - Step two: top up with apple slices or treats

 - Step three: release the hounds

-This game is great if you’re having a puppy party.
-But make sure there are plenty of bowls if you’re playing with a large group of dogs.
-Plus, any dogs that are slightly too protective with their food should probably sit this one out.
+This game is great if you’re having a puppy party, but make sure there are plenty of bowls to go around, and always supervise pets when they’re playing in, or with, water.
+Also, keep in mind that any dogs who are overprotective of their food should probably sit this one out.

 Have a Halloween movie marathon